RyanClementsHax/notes/cloud/aws/aws.md

   - CART (Cloud Adoption Readiness Tool)
 - managed services
   - provides abstractions to the aws infrastructure services layer and ongoing management of aws infrastructure that helps reduce operational overhead and risk
+- transit gateway
+  - connects vpcs and on-prem networks through a central hub
+  - acts as a cloud router
+  - automatically encrypted and never travels over the public internet
+  - gives you single view of your network
+  - supports multicast without need to buy special hardware
+  - need to use RAM (Resource Access Manager) to share the transit gateway between vpcs